-July 6, 1881, is a date forever embedded in Boone County’s history.
+July 6, 1881 is a date forever embedded in Boone County’s history.
 As midnight drew near and a wild storm raged, a girl of 15 crawled across the widely-separated ties of the railroad bridge that spanned the Des Moines River.
-She needed to tell railroad officials on the other side of the river that an engine had crashed into Honey Creek when the trestle gave way in flood waters.
+She needed to tell railroad officials that an engine had crashed into Honey Creek on the other side of the river when the trestle gave way in flood waters.
 The lives of four men hung in the balance.

 After inching her way across the dangerous bridge while thunder, lightning, and trees crashed around her, Kate Shelley staggered into Moingona’s Chicago and Northwestern Railroad Depot, told officials about the crashed engine, and warned of the peril faced by the passenger train due later that night.

 After relaying her urgent information, Kate found the strength and determination to lead a rescue party back across the bridge to the place where the survivors were clinging to life, and the two men who were still alive were saved.